WooSunghyeon/paca/README.md

-# PaCA: Partial Connection Adaptation
+# PaCA: Partial Connection Adaptation for Efficient Fine-Tuning
+This is the official PyTorch implementation of **PaCA: Partial Connection Adaption for Efficient Fine-Tuning**.

+## Abstract

 ## how to use